domaica/copia-MIA-course/Homework/15-Interactive-Visualizations-and-Dashboards/belly_button_DOMAICA/README.md

 ### - Subfolder 'images':

--it is not very relevant.
-Contains initial pictures provided for instructions + color palettes with hexadecimal coding to be used as reference to choose colors for display visualizations.
+It is not very relevant.
+It contains initial pictures provided for instructions + color palettes with hexadecimal coding to be used as reference to choose colors for display visualizations.

+### - Cross-origin resource sharing (CORS)

+ CORS is a mechanism that restricts access to resources on a web page being requested from another domain outside the domain from which the first resource was served.

+This project has been done by accessing the folder where "index.html" was located with command prompt, activate python and run the command 'python -m http.server'.
+This python command allows for separating Python code implementing an application’s logic from the HTML (or other) output that it produces.
+Therefore it lets us to work avoiding CORS security checks.

+After running that command, you can access your webpage by browsing in 'localhost:8000' and see the results of your html and js development.